Focus (2015 film): Plot

 Farhad comes in to help Nicky, he meets with Jess, presenting her with a stolen necklace Nicky had held on for her, despite having insisted it was too risky.
 She ends up sitting with him and, although he insists he has changed, she leaves.
 Jess shows up at Nicky's a short time later, and they are intimate.

 Owens, Nicky's partner in the scam and Garriga's head of security, shows up in the morning.
-Jess successsfully keep out of his sight.
+Jess successfully keeps out of his sight.
 Nicky spends the day selling the algorithm several times over.
 He and Jess are eventually captured with the money by Garriga's security team.

 To save Jess, Nicky claims he manipulated her to gain access to Garriga's computer.
 However, Jess reveals she was also running her own con, making Nicky believe she was with Garriga when she was only after his watch.
 As tensions escalate, Owens shoots Nicky, causing a horrified Garriga to flee and Jess to declare her love to him.
-It is revealed that 'Owens is actually Nicky's father, Bucky, and the shooting was a staged version of the "Toledo Panic Button"—a misdirection tactic.
+It is revealed that Owens is actually Nicky's father, Bucky, and the shooting was a staged version of the "Toledo Panic Button"—a misdirection tactic.

 Bucky drives Nicky and Jess to the hospital to treat Nicky's wound.
-After confesssing he had abandoned him to protect him, he warns that love is dangerous in their line of work, then departs with all of the money.
+After confessing he had abandoned him to protect him, he warns that love is dangerous in their line of work, then departs with all of the money.
 Nicky and Jess reconcile, sharing a laugh over Jess having successfully stolen Garriga's $200,000 watch.
 They walk toward the hospital together.